mmagsino/spree-ui-test/README.md

 ## Overview
 * UI Test scenarios were converted as cucumber/gherkin [feature file](./tests/src/resources/features/shopping.feature) as part of a living documentation.
 * Use maven module to modularize the project into core, pages, and tests.
-Each has its own cohesive function.
 * Use github action fo my CI pipeline.